 In addition to the public models, the Open Model Zoo also contains deep models pre-trained by Intel.
 These models solve the problems of detecting specific objects (vehicles, car plates, people, faces, text).
 There are the following models: face-detection-retail, person-detection-retail, vehicle-detection-adas, vehicle-license-plate-detection-barrier-0106 and others.
 These models have an input and output similar to the SSD-based models.
 A full description of the detected classes, input and output for each model is available in the OpenVINO documentation or directory listed below.

-<openvino dir>/deployment tools/open model zoo/models/intel
+<openvino_dir>/deployment_tools/open_model_zoo/models/intel

 3.2 Extensions of layer implementations for deep models inference using Inference Engine